Ecological economics (EE) and, in general, sustainability sciences make important

 will be presented and enhanced at symposia embedded in the 2008 EE world

-and the 2009 conference of the European Society
+conference in Nairobi (with UNEP) and the 2009 conference of the European Society

-.
+for EE.
 A website will disseminate the project`s work and continue the capacity

 building process.